gderber/other-xwahacker/readme.txt

                            graphics drivers.
 16bitmode.bat              Reverts changes from 32bitmode.bat

+changefov.bat              Change field of view.
+Using changeres.bat resets to
+                           defaults.

 changefps.bat              Allows changing the maximum FPS limit.
                            Useless since it only affects FPS in the main menu, not for gameplay.